icebearfriend/Quickrundown/README.md

 First, QRD is taking data returned from **bps** and manipulating it in certain ways.
 It uses a variety of loops, lists, and arrays to place things where they need to go.
 I tried to comment the loops and variables as best as I could to help you follow along.

 Second, to add a new process the script takes a different route.
-The *Quickrundown.cna* file is first opened in readonly mode and iterated through via a **while** loop.
+The *quickrundown.cna* file is first opened in readonly mode and iterated through via a **while** loop.
 The loop will look for certain strings in the code, and take action once those strings are found.
 It will add the new process to a list, and the note to an array that is keyed to the process name; if the process name is already in the list or array, it will just overwrite the note instead.

 As each line is read it is placed into a new list, and once the keywords are hit they are placed into the same list as well.
-The *Quickrundown.cna* file is closed and reopened with the **>** flag: this flag means that it will overwrite the entire file.
-The list holding our hold file is then iterated through, line by line, and pushed into the file.
+The *quickrundown.cna* file is closed and reopened with the **>** flag: this flag means that it will overwrite the entire file.
+The list holding the old file is then iterated through, line by line, and pushed into the file.
 The file is closed with your new data in it.

 TL;DR: I rewrite the entire file with your new data in it.
 This is why it needs reloaded.